 The right accessories can seriously enhance your Switch gaming experience.
 Here are some that I personally love to use.(opens in new tab)

 amFilm Nintendo Switch Glass Screen Protector (2-Pack) (opens in new tab) ($7 at Amazon)

 To protect the Switch screen from scrapes and smudges, you'll want to apply a screen protector.
-I love this one because it's glass and there are two of them in case you need to try again.(opens in new tab)
+I love this one because it's glass, and there are two of them in case you need to try again.(opens in new tab)

 PowerA Everywhere Messenger Bag (opens in new tab) ($40 at Amazon)

 Safely store your entire Switch system, including Pro Controllers and the Dock for easy transport.
 It features both a handle and a detachable shoulder strap to make traveling easier.(opens in new tab)

 If you'd rather purchase an officially licensed Switch controller, this one will do the trick.
 It can last up to 30 hours on two AA batteries.
-There are a few colors to choose from.
+There are a few colors and designs to choose from.